 Next up – the Strong Interest Inventory assessment.
 This work style assessment focuses on career and leisure interests in six categories:

-After completing a series of questions relevant to those six quadrants, the Strong breaks responses into 30 specific areas of interest that relate to study, careers, and leisure activities.
-Another take on the information reveals the individual’s personal style preference in five areas: work style, learning environment, team orientation, leadership style, and risk taking.2
+After completing a series of questions relevant to those six quadrants, the Strong Interest Inventory breaks responses into 30 specific areas of interest that relate to study, careers, and leisure activities.
+Another take on the information reveals the individual’s personal style preference in five areas: work style, learning environment, team orientation, leadership style, and risk-taking.

 Bonus Assessment Tool: CliftonStrengths

 In addition, this assessment measures your talents – your natural patterns of thinking, feeling, and behaving.
-Then, they are categorized into 34 CliftonStrengths themes.3 The person’s top five strengths are determined, and ideally these will be used to position the person in a way that they can cultivate their talents into strengths in the workplace.4
+Then, they are categorized into 34 CliftonStrengths themes.
+The person’s top five strengths are determined, and ideally, these will be used to position the person in a way that they can cultivate their talents into strengths in the workplace, according to Talent Insights.

 Bonus Assessment Tool: Hogan